How to Improve Google Ad-Spend ROI

 - For ecommerce scenarios, sending targeted reminders that they left something specific in their shopping cart with an inducement (coupon or discount), generated on the fly just for them has worked well, especially when combined with the intelligent Hubspot email system integrated with Shopify.

 - You can target people who have performed any number of email actions, i.e., opened but didn’t click, clicked but didn’t buy.

-- You can create list of people by lifecycle stage and send them to different pages specifically customized to where they are at in their customer journey.
+- You can create lists of people by lifecycle stage and send them to different pages specifically customized to where they are at in their customer journey.

 - You can use either manual or predictive lead scoring to populate lists that then drive your ads.

-- For complex sales, typically involving an Account Based Management (ABM), you can develop target ads to each person in your account plan.
+- For complex sales, typically involving an Account Based Management (ABM) sales approach, you can develop and target ads to each person in your account plan.
 You can also combine this with advertising on other channels, such as LinkedIN and Facebook, for comprehensive multi-channel messaging.

 - There are really an almost infinite number of ways to create lists within Hubspot about ‘things’ or activities you know about your contacts.